pwolfgang/ParseCensusSpendingData/README.md

 of the file is described in xxxx S&L Indiv Unit Data File Tech Doc.pdf.
 This file contains lower level government data as well as state level totals. xxxx represents the year.

 The program inserts the data into the BudgetData table.
-Only itemd with a code of the form xnn where x is the single letter representing the Object Code and nn is the two digit number representing the function code.
+Only items with a code of the form xnn where x is the single letter representing the Object Code and nn is the two digit number representing the function code.